 A basic introduction to statistical concepts and methods.
 Topics include descriptive statistics, basic probability concepts, discrete and normal probability distributions, hypothesis testing and confidence intervals with one sample mean and one sample proportion, as well as regression and correlation.
 Studies include the use of statistical software.
-3 lecture hours
+3 lecture hours or consultation with course coordinator / Mathematics chairperson

-MAT 126 Elementary Statistics II
+GenEd Mathematics Elementary Statistics II MAT 126